-Each supplier provides a distinct input to the producer.
-Suppliers of each vintage k are indexed by their match-specific efficiency z_k .
-Within the new vintage, match-specific efficiency is uniformly distributed over the interval [0,1] with unitary density.
-Within the existing vintage, match-specific efficiency is uniformly distributed over the interval $[1-\bar{V}i^,1]$ with unitary density.
+Each supplier provides one unit of a distinct input to the producer.12 Suppliers of each vintage k are indexed by their match-specific efficiency z_k .
+Within the new vintage, match-specific efficiency is uniformly distributed over the interval [0, 1] with unitary density.
+Within the existing vintage, match-specific efficiency is uniformly distributed over the interval $[1 - \bar{V}i^, 1]$ with unitary density.13